chaconnewu/awesome-augmented/awesomes/tips.md

  </code>
 </p>
 <h2>
- Export a branch with history to the a file.
+ Export a branch with history to a file.
 </h2>
 <p>
  <code>